BASH-EPIC/Tableau_Predictive_model_of_Credit-Card-Spending-Habits-in-India/README.md

                                                                                                     Credit Card Usage Patterns in India: A Detailed Analysis

-Why decided to work with this dataset ?
+                                                                                                    Why decide to work with this dataset?
 I decided to work with this dataset because I have observed that in India, the issue of unreported income (black money) has been increasing over time.
 Both my parents are government servants in high-ranking positions, and through their experiences, I have come to understand how hidden financial transactions play a significant role in the country's economy.
 However, my perspective on this changed after I moved to the USA.

 India has introduced various measures to combat money laundering and the circulation of black money, including two instances of demonetization in 2016 and 2023.
 These actions were taken to address concerns about tax evasion and its impact on the central bank's reserves and the well-being of the less privileged.
 In my opinion, if India aims to adopt this trend, it should focus on promoting the use of credit cards and consider adopting a "social credit system."